`Regression Anytime' with Brute-Force SVD Truncation: Introduction

-The second ingredient of RAWBFST is a new type of truncation -- along with a machinery for controlling the truncation error.
-The idea of `Brute-Force SVD Truncation' is again simple.
+The second ingredient of RAWBFST is a `Brute-Force SVD Truncation'.
 Before the regression, we compute the singular values of the empirical regression matrix.
 If all singular values are above a previously specified threshold, we perform the regression in the usual way, otherwise we set all coefficients to zero.
-The key ingredient of our error analysis for RAWBFST is a new bound on the approximation error of noiseless regression with this type of brute-force SVD truncation, our Theorem \ref{thm:noiseless}.
+In a more abstract framework, a similar idea appeared previously in \cite{CM} under the name `conditioned least-squares approximation'.
+A key ingredient of our error analysis for RAWBFST is a bound on the approximation error of noiseless regression with brute-force SVD truncation, Theorem \ref{thm:noiseless}.
 Here, the term `noiseless' refers to settings in which the observations and the explanatory variables are driven by the same randomness so that the regression problem is ultimately an interpolation problem.
 We show that the statistical error of this type of regression vanishes exponentially quickly in the number of Monte Carlo samples for a fixed set of basis functions.
-This exponential decay is a key reason why our Monte Carlo algorithm can do better than the usual Monte Carlo convergence rate.
-The exponential decay implies that, up to log-factors, we can achieve convergence by letting the number of basis functions and the number of Monte Carlo samples grow at the same rate.
+Hence, up to log-factors, we can let the number of basis functions and of Monte Carlo samples grow at the same rate.
+This exponential decay is the reason why the RAWBFST algorithm can converge at any given polynomial rate, if the problem is sufficiently smooth, and thus may do better than the usual Monte Carlo convergence rate.